jilljenn/jjv.ie/software.md

 Pros:

-- Works like a charm
+- Works well
+- Can scale
 - Can have several moderators that can mute everyone

 Cons:

 - <span style="color: red">Forbidden by CNRS, Inria, New York City, Taiwan</span>
+- It is possible to use the web version but Zoom won't let you do this easily
 - Two security flaws in 2019, one of which allowing an attacker to install a web server on your device.
 - Proprietary
 - A server costs 15 € a month?
 This can be in pros though.
 For something non-free, it is quite cheap.
 - Terms of service are terrible.
 "The Ministry of Defense of the U.K. banned its use." ([Wikipedia](https://en.wikipedia.org/wiki/Zoom_Video_Communications#Criticism))
-- Need to install the Jitsi app on smartphones and tablets
 - They are [not E2E encrypted](https://theintercept.com/2020/03/31/zoom-meeting-encryption/) while they said they were
 - ["*I'm okay with AES-128, but using ECB (electronic codebook) mode indicates that there is no one at the company who knows anything about cryptography.*"](https://www.schneier.com/blog/archives/2020/04/security_and_pr_1.html) - Bruce Schneier
 - Some users' Zoom video content was routed "mistakenly" to China, and some encryption keys are issued via Chinese servers, even for non-Chinese calls.

-### Hangouts
+### Hangouts / Meet

 Pros: